MagicPillowGM/cse461-computer-network/project3/README.md

 ## Instructions
 For experiment in Part 2, run
-    sudo ./run.sh
+`sudo ./run.sh`
-For experiment in Part 3 run
+For experiment in Part 3, run
-    sudo ./run_brr.sh
+`sudo ./run_brr.sh`

 ## Part 2 questions